 The design of the first shipping containers will be to provide 3 double bedrooms, a kitchen, living/ dining room and a bathroom with a full bath suite with a shower.
 Windows and doors will be cut into the shell of the building giving as much natural light that would ever be required and as much access as necessary.
 Container homes can be stacked on top of each other as they are on a ship.
 The fabric of the containers is such that they afford a gap between floors which again can be insulated not just for heat loss but for sound transfer as well which allows the residents to have wooden floors should they wish to do so without causing a nuisance to the residents below.
 The interior of the containers will be insulated with closed cell high density insulation which is not just fire proof, if it is thick enough it will render the shell almost sound proof with the added bonus that it will never become damp and require removal; no degradation over its lifetime and completely safe.
 Once they are insulated and have their windows and doors cut out they can then be fitted out.
 This will consist of traditional construction with high performance internal cladding, stud partitioning, electrics and water services and everything else that will turn these containers into homes.

 What is surprising is the head height that these containers afford; the containers we will be focussing upon are 9’6” tall ( over 2.9m) this gives us ample headroom to create a ceiling void for cabling and air handling ductwork.
-We will be installing an all electric combination boiler to radiators with instant, unlimited hot water which is again better than A rated for energy performance.
+We will be installing a state of the art air source heat pump providing heat to radiators with instant, unlimited hot water which is again better than A rated for energy performance.
 As the shell is so well insulated, it is calculated that only a 13 KW boiler will be required for each home.
 Very cheap to run and unbelievably efficient.
 Of course all the usual energy efficiency measures will be provided for such as LED lighting, high performance windows and doors and very efficient draught sealing.
 Suffice to say, our ultimate aim is to create a perfectly sealed unit that will form the shell of an extremely high performance residence that will be offered to a family to turn into a home.